-Join Richard Harrington for an in-depth discussion in this video Powering up, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Powering up, part of Learning the Canon 6D.

 …Not to overstate the obvious.…But your camera needs power in order to run.…While there are adapters to plug the camera into the wall,…most of the time you're going to run that camera off of a rechargeable battery.…And it's a good idea to make sure that,…that battery is fully charged before you use it for the first time.…You could do this with the charger that's included with your camera.…Now it's pretty simple.…Just take the new battery and line it up, there are some teeth there that…need to be fitted together, make sure that the contacts are facing inward, and…then slide it into place until it clicks, and it should hold.…